Atishay990/HS_matrix/README.md

 # Welcome to HS Matrix
-Here you will find solution of all short questions for HS112 STS course :stuck_out_tongue_winking_eye:
+Here you will find solution of all short questions and short notes for HS112 STS course :stuck_out_tongue_winking_eye:

 ## Enjoy !!

-Short answer type questions
+### Short answer type questions

 1. [Mention 3 principles of industrialization.](sa1.txt)